sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/asia/china/README.md

 # China

-## Chinese Nuwa Gong Gong Inundation Myth
+## Chinese Nuwa Gong Gong Inundation Myth (2810 BC?)

 There is a Chinese inundation myth which matches China's expected rotation from S1 to S2.

 *"When the water god Gong Gong saw that he was losing, he smashed his head against Mount Buzhou, a pillar holding up the sky.
 The pillar collapsed and caused the sky to tilt towards the northwest and the earth to shift to the southeast."* [4]

+"It is of some interest to note that Chinese myths indicate that the Flood event occurred at the end of the life of Nu Wa, consort of first Chinese emperor Fsu Hsi (2953 - 2838 BC according to standard chronologies), and who herself allegedly lived until about the year 2810 BC." - Bruce Masse

 ## Great Flood (2300 - 1920 BCE)